 - Watersheds – Modeling the ecosystem, landscape, and land-use dynamics at the watershed scale

-- Lakes, Rivers, Streams – Studying interactions between physical, biological, and chemical processes within fluvial systems
+- Lakes, Rivers, and Streams – Studying interactions between physical, biological, and chemical processes within fluvial systems

 - Urban Environments – Understanding change in land use; runoff generation; and transport of particles, contaminants and microbiota in sewers, subsurface, ponds, wetlands, lakes, and rivers